waggle-sensor/summer2022/ZOERNER/README.md

 The goal of this proect is to develop a method to perform the automated analysis of storm morphology in radar data. </br>
 Common packages include NumPy, matplotlib, Py-ART, OpenCV, and scikit-learn.

+The scripts written for this project can be found within "code".
+My presentations and paper can be found under "deliverables".

 #### Contact info:

 Email: maggiezoerner@gmail.com </br>